 The Foreign Direct Investment (FDI) policy of 2015 has been overridden by the new FDI policy of 2016, recently released by the Indian government, Department of Industrial Policy and Promotion (DIPP) under the Commerce and Industry ministry.
 The FDI policy of 2016 has been operative from the 7th of June, 2016 i.e. the date of its publication.

 In the previous years, a number of policy reforms were witnessed in the following sectors: manufacturing, insurance, defence broadcasting, civil aviation, asset reconstruction companies and single brand retail trading.
-In order to further liberalize the Indian economy and to create more employment and to increase the production of jobs, the Indian government introduced vital changes in the new FDI policy, 2016.
-The new policy would ease out the imposition of various conditions earlier required for foreign investment, would initiate an increase in sector-wise caps thereby bringing more activities under automatic route.
+In order to further liberalize the Indian economy, create more employment, and increase the production of jobs, the Indian government introduced vital changes in the new FDI policy, 2016.
+The new policy would eradicate the imposition of various conditions earlier required for foreign investment, would initiate an increase in sector-wise caps thereby bringing more activities under automatic route.